Who is Dr. John F Murray?

 Mental Performance Matters

-After opening my practice in 1999, I realized that being a good professional in my rare field was going to demand that I find ways to (1) tell more people first that the field and profession exists, and (2) show them that it really works!
+After opening my practice in 1999, I realized that being a good professional in my rare field was going to demand that I find ways to (1) tell more people first that this field and profession exists, and (2) show them that it really works!
 It’s the showing that it works part, along with my passion for NFL football, that led me on an exciting journey that culminated in my second book “The Mental Performance Index: Ranking the Best Teams in Super Bowl History (2011, 2013).”
-In this book, I explained how vastly important mental performance is to success, but that it had not yet been taken seriously or even measured along with some 40 other more traditional factors used to quantify a football team’s performance.
+In this book, I explained how important mental performance is to success, but that it had not yet been taken seriously or even measured along with some 40 other more traditional factors used to quantify a football team’s performance.
 To correct this oversight, I invented a statistic to fill this void and called it the “Mental Performance Index” or MPI.
 I also showed in extensive research that not only was this factor important to winning the Super Bowl, it was by far the most important factor in winning the big game!
 I had tested whether this new statistic (which looked at a team’s overall performance including how well they managed mental aspects such as pressure, efficient execution, and reduction of errors) mattered in winning games, and not only did it matter, the MPI hit the ball out of the park.
-Correlations between this statistic and winning were above .80 whereas the next best statistic, turnover differential, ranged between .50 and .60.
+Correlations between this statistic and winning were above .80 whereas the next best statistic, turnover differential, ranged between .45 and .55.
 Clearly, the mental game in football had not been properly measured and I had discovered something amazing.